tejas101/Editors-lab-IS/README.md

 Download those 3 files and save it in a folder.
-Later Just run IS.HTML file on any browser
+Later Just run IS.HTML file on any browser.